alombi/rh-api/README.md

 ## Author (GET)
-Heads over to https://rh-api.alombi.xyz/author and add a parameter to this URL, containing the author's RH username.
-For example https://rh-api.alombi.xyz/author?username=alombi
+The base url is https://rh-api.alombi.xyz/author.
+The **required** parameter for this URL is the author's RH username.
+For example <a src="https://rh-api.alombi.xyz/author?username=alombi" target="_blank" >https://rh-api.alombi.xyz/author?username=alombi</a>.
 ### Response
 * `username` = the author's username
 * `avatar` = the link to the profile pic